Forts in India: Forts in medieval India

 With the advent of the Muslims, closely followed by the introduction of artillery in the 16th century there were several changes to the construction and design of forts.
 These changes were similar to the changes that took place in Western forts with the advent of gunpowder, i.e. the lowering of walls, thickening of walls, further pushing out of bastions etc.

-The construction of a citadel in the centre and putting in more area between the citadel and the walls was characteristic of Muslim forts (influenced in turn by the Norman motte and bailey).
-Classic examples of such structures are the Golkonda and the Berar fort.
+The construction of a citadel in the center and putting in more area between the citadel and the walls was characteristic of Muslim forts (influenced in turn by the Norman mote and bailey).
+Classic examples of such structures are the Golkonda and Berar forts.

 The gates of medieval Indian forts were highly decorated.
 Two distinct styles are seen.
-The Hindu style with a lintel and the Mughal style with an arch.
+The Hindu style with a lintel, and the Mughal style with an arch.
 Gates in Indian forts were often high and wide to allow elephants to pass.
 Often they had rows of sharp, stout iron spikes to dissuade an attacking army from using elephants to break down the gates.
 Such a gate with spikes can be seen on the Shaniwarwada fort, Pune.
 The walls of the forts were often looked higher from the outside than the inside as the forts made use of the natural rock formations on hills.
-This not only gave an illusion of greater height but also lead to the lower walls of the fort to be entirely made up of natural rock providing almost a perfect defense against the use of a battering ram or elephants to tear down the walls.
+This not only gave an illusion of greater height but also lead to the lower walls of the fort to be entirely made up of natural rock providing almost a perfect defense against the use of a battering ram or war elephants to tear down the walls.
 The main gate to the forts was located mostly facing north direction, this was to avoid its deterioration by the rains, winds and the sun.